zbrckovic/entail-server/README.md

 SUPER_ADMIN_PASSWORD                    | *                                                        | `undefined`

-* If `SUPER_ADMIN_EMAIL` and `SUPER_ADMIN_PASSWORD` are defined this user will be created as super admin on application startup if it doesn't already exist.
+* If `SUPER_ADMIN_EMAIL` and `SUPER_ADMIN_PASSWORD` are defined this user will be created as super admin on application startup (unless it already exist).

-### SMTP Email service provider
+### SMTP email service provider

 Name                  | Default
 ----------------------|--------